 Penal Code 288.5 PC is the California statute that defines the crime of continuous sexual abuse of a child under 14 years of age.
-This entails three or more instances of sexual abuse, occurring over a duration of three months or longer.
+This means three or more instances of sexual abuse, occurring over a duration of three months or longer.
 The offense is a felony punishable by up to 16 years in state prison.

 288.5 PC states that “any person who either resides in the same home with the minor child or has recurring access to the child, who over a period of time, not less than three months in duration, engages in three or more acts of substantial sexual conduct with a child under the age of 14 years at the time of the commission of the offense…or three or more acts of lewd or lascivious conduct…with a child under the age of 14 years at the time of the commission of the offense is guilty of the offense of continuous sexual abuse of a child…”